soilwise-he/Soilwise-Project-Backlog/README.md

 - What is your testing and quality assurance process?

 **7. Vendor and Third-Party Services**
 - Which third-party services and vendors are critical to your operations?
-- How do you manage vendor relationships and contracts?
 - What third-party (or self-developed) integrations/services related to the SWR 10 components are already in place?
   - Metadata authoring:
   - Hale-studio/connect (data export/download and transformation):
   - Monitoring: